OfficeDev/office-js-docs-pr/reference/manifest/mobileformfactor.md

 # MobileFormFactor element

 Specifies the settings for an add-in for the mobile form factor.
 It contains all the add-in information for the mobile form factor except for the **Resources** node.

-> **Note:** The **MobileFormFactor** element is currently only supported by Outlook for iPhone.
+> **Note:** The **MobileFormFactor** element is currently only supported by Outlook for iOS.

 Each **MobileFormFactor** definition contains the  **FunctionFile** element and one or more **ExtensionPoint** elements.
 For more information, see [FunctionFile element](./functionfile.md) and [ExtensionPoint element](./extensionpoint.md).